 The Trigger: Correlating Network Activity with Endpoint Execution

-In this engagement, a user was suspected of anomalous behavior immediately following an HR disciplinary action.
-EDR had not triggered any alerts, as the user was utilizing legitimate, “living-off-the-land” techniques.
+In this simulated scenario, the target endpoint was modeled to reflect a user exhibiting anomalous behavior immediately following an HR disciplinary action.
+The simulation was specifically designed to bypass live EDR alerts by utilizing legitimate, “living-off-the-land” administrative techniques.

 Upon ingesting the forensic .spade package into the TensorGuard console, the AI engine immediately cross-referenced the user’s Web Browser artifacts with the AmCache.